ROBERT-MCDOWELL/php/README.md

-## PHP 4.4.9 suhosin and PHP 5.6.39 sources patched with openssl-1.1.x
+## PHP 4.4.9 suhosin and PHP 5.6.40 sources patched with openssl-1.1.x and compatible with Apache-2.4+

 You just need to download the tar.xz package and compile it as usual, it will work smoothly on the modern OS with